Gouda Rosemary Crackers

 I mean, have y’all ever tried cucumber sandwiches with Graham crackers instead of bread?
 Just smear some dairy-free cream cheese on a Graham cracker, toss some slices of cucumber on it and voila – cucumber sandwiches with a side of crunch!
 Or, have y’all ever tried peanut butter and pretzels on Graham crackers?
 How about peanut butter and pumpkin seeds on Graham crackers?

 Well – I employed all these combinations in this Honey Maid Graham Cracker Gift House.
 This holiday house serves as a thoughtful alternative to a traditional gingerbread house for someone who might be watching their sugar intake.
 And, this house also serves as an edible gift box for these gluten-free, butter-free, sugar-free, savory, smoked Gouda & Rosemary Crackers.
-I happened to pick up some Honey Maid graham crackers from my neighborhood Walmart, along with the rest of the supplies for this holiday gift house as well as for the Gouda & Rosemary Crackers.
+I happened to pick up some Honey Maid graham crackers from my neighborhood grocery store, along with the rest of the supplies for this holiday gift house as well as for the Gouda & Rosemary Crackers.

 To Make This